Select Portfolio Management, Inc.

 Through tax legislation, Congress has attempted to encourage charitable giving because it is good social policy.
 Most every charity depends on individual contributions to remain financially solvent, especially in this era of fewer direct government dollars.
 As a result, charitable giving has become interconnected with the tax laws, which have grown more and more complex.

 Congress has sweetened the pot for taxpayers who donate to qualified charities.
 First, you generally receive an income tax deduction in the year you make the gift.
 Second, you do not have to worry about gift tax because federal gift tax does not apply to charitable gifts.
 Third, charitable gifts serve to reduce your taxable estate, thus reducing your potential estate tax liability.
 For more information, see Charitable Deduction.
 It is this last area--estate tax--where charitable giving may produce the greatest tax benefits.
-Over the next 30 years, an estimated $8 trillion of assets will pass from one generation to the next, resulting in the assessment of significant estate taxes.
+Over the next three decades, many trillions of dollars of assets will pass from one generation to the next, resulting in the assessment of significant estate taxes.
 One solution to minimize these estate taxes is charitable giving.

 What options do you have for donating to charity?